ast-grep/ast-grep/README.md

 ## ast-grep(sg)

-ast-grep(sg) is a ligthning fast and user friendly tool for code searching, linting, rewriting at large scale.
+ast-grep(sg) is a lightning fast and user friendly tool for code searching, linting, rewriting at large scale.

 ## Introduction
 ast-grep is a AST-based tool to search code by pattern code.
 Think it as your old-friend `grep` but it matches AST node instead of text.